Heartland Library Cooperative

 Cataloging and ILS Database

 In order to provide consistency of access to Library materials for all Library patrons, cataloging standards will be adhered to by each member Library.
 These standards are published in Anglo-American Cataloguing Rules and MARC 21 Format for Bibliographic Data.
 The Cooperative Coordinator will be the final authority for all cataloging decisions.
 The Cooperative Coordinator will be responsible for the maintenance of the integrated Library system database.

 The actual purchase price for an item will be entered into the database for tracking purposes, if available.
 If the purchase price is not available, the publishers’ retail price may be used.
 If neither price is available, a default price will be used.
 The actual replacement cost of the item will be charged to the patron who has lost an item or damaged an item to the extent that it can no longer circulate.
 If a donated item has a retail cost entered on the item, that cost will be entered into the database.
 If there is no available cost data, the following default table will be used for determining the cost to be entered into the database.

-List prices for books are listed in Books in Print.
-If Books in Print is not available, staff may also search Internet vendor sites such as Baker & Taylor, Ingram, BWI, Brodart, or Amazon for current prices.
+List prices for books are listed in Vendor sites such as Baker & Taylor, Ingram, BWI, Brodart, or Amazon for current prices.
 If no current replacement cost can be found, a default price will be charged as follows: